How will a Gastric Sleeve affect your eating habits?

 - A hard-boiled egg, hummus, bananas or soft rice crackers might be okay options for you (ask your Surgeon and Nutritionist for details).

-The most important thing that needs to be kept in mind after Gastric Band surgery is that your meals should be nutrient-dense (nutritionally valuable) as well as remain sparse in calories.
-You know what that means – good foods, not junk foods!
+The most important thing to keep in mind after Gastric Band surgery is that your meals should be nutrient-dense (nutritionally valuable) as well as remain sparse in calories.
+In other words, good foods, not junk foods!

 Related: Learn about Body Lift Surgery after Massive Weightloss